rocky-linux/documentation/docs/guides/dns/private_dns_server_using_bind.md

 Turn off listening on the localhost.
 Do this by remarking out with a "#" sign, these two lines in the "options" section.
 This shuts down any connection to the outside world.

-This is helpful, particularly when you add this DNS to our workstations because you want the DNS server to only respond when the IP address requesting the service is local and not react if looking up the service is on the Internet.
+This is helpful, particularly when you add this DNS to our workstations because you want the DNS server to only respond when the IP address requesting the service is local and not react if the server or service is on the Internet.